 Habits and lying

-Lots of children have habits.
-Your child’s habits might bother or frustrate you, but usually it’s nothing to worry about.
+Lots of children have habits – for example, biting nails.
+Your child’s habits might bother you, but usually it’s nothing to worry about.
 Most habits go away by themselves.
-But if your child’s habit is interfering with everyday activities, has become embarrassing, or is even causing some harm, there are things you can do to help your child break the habit.
+But if your child’s habit is interfering with everyday activities, you can try to help your child break the habit.

 You might have caught your child telling the occasional lie.
 Lying is part of a child’s development, and it often starts around three years of age.
-Children aged 4-6 years usually lie a bit more.
-Generally, it’s better to teach children the value of honesty and telling the truth than to punish them for small lies.
+Children aged 4-6 years usually lie a bit more than children of other ages.
+It’s often better to teach children the value of honesty and telling the truth than to punish them for small lies.

 Video Discouraging behaviour